Tracking Sheet In Excel

 - Keeping track of your spending regularly.

 You must be conscientious, and you need to have discipline in spending your money.
-If you are keeping track of your spending, you are less likely to make poor financial decisions.
+If you keep track of your spending, you are less likely to make poor financial decisions.

 When you have fewer poor financial choices, you’ll alleviate one of the most common sources of stress in your life: financial difficulties.